Salebarn/Salebarn.github.io/Productivity.md

 Open your email inbox twice a day, AT MOST.
 Same for your phone, txt messages ... if at all possible, avoid social media altogether.

 Get rid of the STUPID mindless distractions ... take back control of your mind.

+* **Day *8*** ...
+Prioritize the list of habits you want to build, Brainstorm additional habits for the list

+First of all, set the stage for the next week; but as you are working through this list, keep brainstorming new productivity habits that you intend to improve

+5S / Shine, Sort, Simplify, Standardize, Sustain

+Use D.O.W.N.T.I.M.E. to eliminate waste

+Landscaping / build the quality of biomass in your sculpted edible landscape

+Be AWESOME, celebrate AWESOME, curate AWESOME

+Find ways to think ORTHOGONALLY different